sanoj1994/TerraformSanoj/README.md

-manage terraform state file usinf S3 and DynamoDB
+Manage terraform state file using S3 and DynamoDB